 Expansion of multi-queue devices is also possible, up to 8 devices can be connected in a parallel fashion providing the possibility of both depth expansion or queue expansion.
 Depth Expansion means expanding the depths of individual queues.
 Queue expansion means increasing the total number of queues available.
 Depth expansion is possible by virtue of the fact that more memory blocks within a multi-queue device can be allocated to increase the depth of a queue.
-For example, depth expansion of 8 devices provides the possibility of 8 queues of 64K x 18 deep within the IDT72T51543, and 128k x 18 deep within the IDT72T51553, each queue being setup within a single device utilizing all memory blocks available to produce a single queue.
+For example, depth expansion of 8 devices provides the possibility of 8 queues of 64K x36 deep, each queue being setup within a single device utilizing all memory blocks available to produce a single queue.
 This is the deepest queue that can setup within a device.

-For queue expansion a maximum number of 256 (8 x 32) queues may be setup, each queue being $4K \times 18$ or $8K \times 9$ deep, if less queues are setup, then more memory blocks will be available to increase queue depths if desired.
+For queue expansion a maximum number of 256 (8 x 32) queues may be setup, each queue being 2K x36 deep, if less queues are setup, then more memory blocks will be available to increase queue depths if desired.
 When connecting multi-queue devices in expansion mode all respective input pins (data & control) and output pins (data & flags), should be "connected" together between individual devices.